Big Five Personality Traits

 Neuroticism (Anxious, Stressed)

 A free 25 question version is available at Psychology Today’s site.
 Where do you fall on each of these traits?
-Our differing levels of each trait can account for many of our thinking and behavior differences, and there are a large number of possible combinations.
+Our differing levels of each trait can account for many of our thinking and behavior differences, and there is a large number of possible combinations.
 While single standard deviations above or below the mean on any trait are healthy, extreme variances in any of them can cause problems, even personality disorders.

 The model can help explain why one person prefers to drift from job to job for years, highly open to new experiences and so agreeable that they are happy finding a personally meaningful but low-paying career, while another picks one specialty early in life and conscientiously and neurotically climbs the ranks to early wealth and status.
 A good introductory book on the Big Five is Daniel Nettle’s Personality: What Makes You The Way You Are (2009).
 Using molecular, genetic and fMRI techniques, Nettle and other psychologists have found that about half of the variance in our Big Five traits is genetic, and the other half is due to environmental factors that we can influence.